deepin-community/python3.11/Doc/library/sqlite3.rst

       Call this method from a different thread to abort any queries that might be executing on the connection.
-      Aborted queries will raise an exception.
+      Aborted queries will raise an :exc:`OperationalError`.

    .. method:: set_authorizer(authorizer_callback)

-      Register callable *authorizer_callback* to be invoked for each attempt to access a column of a table in the database.
+      Register :term:`callable` *authorizer_callback* to be invoked
+      for each attempt to access a column of a table in the database.
       The callback should return one of :const:`SQLITE_OK`, :const:`SQLITE_DENY`, or :const:`SQLITE_IGNORE`
       to signal how access to the column should be handled by the underlying SQLite library.